What is taking up space on my hard drive?

 With the introduction of SSDs (solid-state drives) offering loads less space than traditional mechanical hard drives, in conjunction with games and applications requiring more and more disk space, your hard drive can easily become full.

-In this article, we’ll go through the top 8 ways to clean up your Windows hard drive: reducing clutter and creating space for those all important new applications or files.
+In this article, we’ll go through the top 8 ways to clean up your Windows hard drive: finding out what is taking up so much space on your hard drive, reducing the clutter and creating space for those all important new applications or files.
 So, without further ado, let’s get started…

 1. Windows Disk Cleanup

 Windows comes with a handful of great tools to help keep your computer’s storage nice and tidy.
 The problem is, not everybody knows where to find these functions, or what to look for.

 Disk Cleanup is the first of these tools.
 It allows you to delete data such as temporary files, which can amount to GB’s (gigabytes) of data over time.

 To access the Disk Cleanup function: